nobodynovember/SpatialGPT/README.md

 *Note: In compliance with ACL's Two-Way Anonymized Review requirement, this GitHub repository remains anonymized.
-All links provided below originate from public repositories of other researchers.
-Similarly, the experiment data preparation and download links are sourced from public data servers maintained by other researchers.
+All links provided below originate from public repositories of other VLN researchers.
 None of these links are associated with the identities of our authors.*

 # SpatialGPT
 In this work, we propose SpatialGPT, a novel GPT-based VLN agent that introduces a Synchronize-Align-Backtrack reasoning chain.
 This approach enhances the agent’s ability to reason about progress, infer navigation directions, and plan active backtracking.
 Additionally, we introduce a Spatial Knowledge Graph that records observed landmark topology using spatial domain methods, enabling structured retrieval and controlled backtracking by recalling inferred alternative paths.
 Experimental results demonstrate that SpatialGPT achieves state-of-the-art zero-shot performance on the R2R benchmark.